U.S. FDA to order Juul e-cigarettes off market - WSJ

 June 22 (Reuters) - The U.S. Food and Drug Administration is preparing to order Juul Labs Inc to take its e-cigarettes off the market in the United States, the Wall Street Journal reported on Wednesday, citing people familiar with the matter.

-The health agency could announce its decision as early as Wednesday, the report said.

-Shares in tobacco giant Altria Group Inc MO.N, which owns a 35% stake in Juul, were down 6% in morning trading.
+Shares in tobacco giant Altria Group Inc MO.N, which owns a 35% stake in Juul, were down 8% in morning trading after the report saying the agency's decision could arrive as early as Wednesday.

+The verdict would come around two years after the vaping products maker applied for approval to keep selling e-cigarettes in the country, trying to prove that the products offered a net benefit to public health.

+The FDA's review will decide whether they are effective in getting smokers to quit and, if so, whether the benefits to smokers outweigh the health damage to new users, including teenagers, who never smoked.

 Altria and the FDA did not immediately respond to Reuters requests for comment.